Ryazan Guards Higher Airborne Command School: Going Airborne

 On 24 September 1947, 7 lieutenants who completed the 3-year course were sent to the military parachute school in Frunze.
-Later, a number of graduates were sent to the Airborne Forces: on 7 October 1948, 61 out of 194 lieutenants; on 21 September 1949, 26 out 103 lieutenants; on 20 February 1950, 22 out of 191 lieutenants, and later on 21 September, 22 out of 180 lieutenants; on 5 September 1951, 22 out of 218 lieutenants; and on 9 September 1952, 3 lieutenants out of 350 graduates were sent to the paratroops.
+Later, a number of graduates were sent to the Airborne Forces: on 7 October 1948, 61 out of 194 lieutenants commissioned into the airborne; on 21 September 1949, 26 out 103 lieutenants; on 20 February 1950, 22 out of 191 lieutenants, and later on 21 September, 22 out of 180 lieutenants; on 5 September 1951, 22 out of 218 lieutenants; and on 9 September 1952, 3 lieutenants out of 350 graduates.

 On 18 March 1954 the school was renamed again, now as the Ryazan Red Banner School "Marshal K.E.
 Voroshilov".
 The school became the Ryazan Red Banner Higher Military Command School on 17 August 1958.
-The airborne school, formerly located in Alma Ata, merged with the Ryazan Higher Military Command School on 4 March 1959; the school then began to prepare officers to replace the commanders of airborne platoons.
-In August 1959, Deputy Commander of the Airborne Forces, Lieutenant-General Vasily F. Margelov was appointed chairman of the final examination commission and, on graduation, out of 129 new officers, 119 lieutenants were sent to the VDV.
-With the majority of graduates being posted to the Airborne Troops, the school was renamed as the Ryazan Order of the Red Banner Higher Airborne School on 23 March 1964.
+The airborne school, formerly located in Alma Ata in Kazakhstan, merged with the Ryazan Higher Military Command School on 4 March 1959; the school then added a platoon leaders' training course to its curriculum.
+In August 1959, the then Deputy Commander of the Airborne Forces, Lieutenant-General Vasily F. Margelov was appointed chairman of the final examination commission and, on its graduation parade the following year, with Margelov in attendance, out of 129 new officers commissioned were 119 with Airborne Forces unit assignments and wore the sky blue shoulder boards of said branch.
+With the majority of its alumni officers being posted to the Airborne Forces, the school was renamed as the Ryazan Order of the Red Banner Higher Airborne School on 23 March 1964.